ibm-messaging/kafka-connect-mq-sink/README.md

 | mq.ssl.peer.name                   | The distinguished name pattern of the TLS (SSL) peer       | string  |               | Blank or DN pattern               |
 | mq.message.builder.key.header      | The JMS message header to set from the Kafka record key    | string  |               | JMSCorrelationID                  |
 | mq.message.builder.value.converter | The class and prefix for message builder's value converter | string  |               | Class implementing Converter      |

-## Future enhancements
-The connector is intentionally basic.
-The idea is to enhance it over time with additional features to make it more capable.
-Some possible future enhancements are:
-* JMX metrics
-* Separate TLS configuration for the connector so that keystore location and so on can be specified as configurations

 ## Issues and contributions